ianrenton/ianrenton.com/blog/_posts/2025-02-02-pota-activation-report-the-river-stour.md

 ![A brown backpack and black battery pouch make a tower of stuff on which sits the radio](/img/blog/2025/02/stour-5.jpg) *A leaning tower of stuff to support my radio*

 I planned a switch from 20 metres to either 40 or 10 at some point, especially when I noticed how bad the noise was on 20.
-But in the end the pile-up kept on coming for over an hour, and by the time I made it through with 72 QSOs in the log, a definite chill was growing in the air.
-With a long trudge back home in my near future, I decided that was enough for one day.
+But in the end the pile-up kept on coming for over an hour.
+There were a couple of contacts I couldn't quite complete, but a lot of park-to-parks in there as well, and as ever Tobias DC1TC, Harm DK4HAA and trainee DN4HAA were a highlight&mdash;the first time I've had a three-operator activation call *me* park-to-park.
+By the time I made it through with 72 QSOs in the log, a definite chill was growing in the air, and with a long trudge back home in my near future, I decided that was enough for one day.

 This adventure had provided exactly what I had hoped for, and now it was time for a cup of tea while I rested my legs.